Women’s health physiotherapist Perth

 So what would be the typical symptoms and conditions that we can help you with?

 - Urinary incontinence: It can occur in the form of stress incontinence - with sneezing/coughing or exercising.
 Nearly always, this occurs after childbirth or years of pelvic floor pressure.
 Leaking with coughing, laughing or sneezing is referred to as stress urinary incontinence.
 This is happening because your pelvic floor muscles aren’t quite strong enough to withstand the pressure in the abdomen that occurs with a cough or sneeze.
 There is plenty that can be done about it and physiotherapy is the starting point to try and improve strength and coordination as well as restore bladder health.
-The other form of incontinence is ‘’urge incontinence (where your pelvic floor muscles are not strong enough).
+The other form of incontinence is called "urge incontinence", which means leakage of urine associated with an overwhelming urge to wee.
+Physiotherapists can assess your bladder function and pelvic floor function and come up with strategies to help you make it to the toilet with control.

 - Bladder overactivity: You would suffer from urinary frequency and/or urgency.
 We understand the social impact that this may have on your life - some women would not leave the house for longer periods of time because of this.
 Part of your physio’s work involves bladder retraining.

-- Pelvic organ prolapse: Pelvic organs such as your bladder, bowel or uterus are no longer supported by the pelvic floor.
+- Pelvic organ prolapse: Pelvic organs such as your bladder, bowel or uterus are no longer supported by the pelvic floor and pelvic connective tissue.
 When the organs move it causes heaviness or dragging and you may experience difficulty emptying your bladder or bowel.
 In some situations, your women’s health physiotherapist can help you avoid surgical procedures.

 - Painful intercourse: Tension in the pelvic floor muscles can create pain when attempting to be sexually active.
 Physiotherapy addresses the underlying muscle dysfunction and uses manual therapy, breathing exercises and movement to treat the tension.